CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/plugin-deployment.md

 5. Finally we just need to pack content of build into zip archive.

     ![Build Content](./media/plugin-deployment/build-content-explorer.webp)
-6. Only the created zip file is required to install plugin into AppEngine.
+6. Only the created zip file is required to install plugin into CompuTec AppEngine.

     ![Zip file](./media/plugin-deployment/zip-file.webp)